-4 reasons why learning English (ESL) is important9 months ago 0 comments
+4 reasons why learning English (ESL) is important2 years ago 0 comments

 With 1 in every 5 people able to speak it, English has proven to be one of the most important languages in the world to study.
 From academia to pop culture, English has become the language of choice and taken over the way we communicate and collaborate.
 In some cases, such as university studies, English has even become a necessity.
 So, whether we like it or not, English is the most useful language in the world.

 Let’s look at 4 reasons why learning English is so important.

 Through the advancements of technology, people are more connected than ever before.
 On average a person spends three to five hours on their smartphone searching the internet, using social media or connecting in other ways.
 But because of the influence of Hollywood and western media, English has become the language used to connect with movies, music, people and anything else that can be found online.
 The five largest broadcasters in the world – CBS, NBC, ABC, BBC and CBC – also use English.
 So even in a country where English is not the official language, people will be influenced by it.

 There are only about 380 million native English speakers in the world, which is fewer than both Chinese or Spanish speakers.
 However, what it lacks in native speakers, it more than makes up for by being the most widely learned second language.
 English has the highest number of learners by far with 1.5 billion people studying the language.

 English dominates the travel industry.
 It is spoken in over a hundred countries and is the official language of 35.
 But as the map shows, more than half the population of 46 different countries speak English.
 So for both travel and study abroad, English is the most important language to know.